vskarleas/ROB3-S5-Battleship-in-C-Miniproject/README.md

 # Ameliorations

-* Ajouter plus de fonctionalite sur l'affichafe de la grille du jeu (if you want)
+* Ajouter plus de fonctionalite sur l'affichafe de la grille du jeu (if you want more than that)

 # Versions